John Tresvant: College career

-As a senior, Tresvant led Seattle to the 1964 National Collegiate Athletic Association (NCAA) tournament.
-Seattle defeated Oregon State in the first round of the West regional bracket, but lost to eventual national champion UCLA, 61–57, in the next game.
-Tresvant had 20 points and 20 rebounds in that game.
-Tresvant was an NCAA Far West Region All-Star selection.
-United Press International (UPI) named him to its All-West Coast Second Team.
-He was also selected by a group of college coaches to the second-team Northwest All Star team that year.
+In 1964, Tresvant was an NCAA Far West Region All-Star selection.
+United Press International (UPI) named him to its All-West Coast second team.
+He was also selected by a group of college coaches to the second-team Northwest All-Star team that year.
+During his three-year Seattle career, Tresvant averaged 12.6 points and 11.1 rebounds per game.